d-ronin/d-ronin.github.io/_docs/development-setup/development-setup-windows.md

 [Git 2.6.4 or later](https://github.com/git-for-windows/git/releases) - The latest release should be fine.

-Python 2.7.x - Get the latest Python **2.7.x** Anaconda distribution from https://www.continuum.io/downloads
+Python 2.7.x - The latest Python **2.7.x** [Anaconda distribution](https://www.continuum.io/downloads) is recommended.

-Qt Unified (online installer) - http://download.qt.io/official_releases/online_installers/qt-unified-windows-x86-online.exe.
-Please __do not__ install a newer release, as it will not work.
-Qt provides much of the GUI framework behind GCS.
-Also, the compiler and some necessary Unix command line tools are provided.
+[Qt 5.9.2 for Windows](https://download.qt.io/official_releases/qt/5.9/5.9.2/qt-opensource-windows-x86-5.9.2.exe) - Please __do not__ install a newer release, as it will not work.
+Qt provides much of the GUI framework behind GCS, as well as some unix-like toolchain components.

-Microsoft Visual Studio 2015 Community Edition - https://imagine.microsoft.com/en-us/Catalog/Product/101. __Do not__ install an older or newer release, as it will not work.
+[Microsoft Visual Studio 2015 Community Edition](https://imagine.microsoft.com/en-us/Catalog/Product/101) - __Do not__ install an older or newer release, as it will not work.
 MSVC is used to compile GCS on Windows.

 ### Install required programs